Looking for travelling in the wet season tips? You’ve come to the right place!

 And with all my last minute travel plans, I researched the weather when I arrived and found out it was the beginning of rainy season.
 But, I was pleasantly surprised to find out that travelling during wet season actually comes with a few benefits…

 Here are a few things I’ve learnt about travelling around Indonesia during the rainy season:

-1. It is still incredibly beautiful:
+Travelling Wet Season Tips #1: It is still incredibly beautiful

 The skies become a dramatic shade of silvery grey and anthrax that sit low in the sky and cool down the scorching temperatures for a little while.
 When the heavens are done, the clouds part and the sun returns.

 Local women will carry umbrellas of the most beautiful colours – between the grey skies, women and children with their traditional hand-printed batik skirts and silk hijabs make for the most colourful backdrops